-This site is divided into different mediums.
-First are acrylic pour paintings, next are alcohol ink paintings, then polymer clay and lastly, glass jewelry (coming)
+This tab is divided into different mediums.
+First are acrylic pour paintings, next are alcohol ink paintings, then polymer clay.

 Acrylic pouring is a method which involves mixing acrylic paint with different mediums and pouring it on canvas or on other surfaces in various methods.
 For instance, sometimes it is layered in a cup and turned upside down on a canvas, or a string is pulled across the paint, or a paper is swiped across the canvas.